philstopford/DesignLibs_GPL/README.md

 ## Common

+### Burkardt:

+This is a WIP port of the huge resource available at https://people.sc.fsu.edu/~jburkardt/cpp_src/cpp_src.html.

 ### Color:

 This provides color representations and common variables that are used by the Eto.Forms-based viewports, and end-user tools.